techidaily/site-fox-boxes/source/_posts/updated-2024-approved-perfecting-your-iphone-video-shortening-and-altering-size.md

 ![imoive](https://images.wondershare.com/filmora/article-images/iMovie-shorten.jpeg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/VxFUhesNCKo?si=Ti0ui6DXYP12sjSs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  But, it can be, that you don't want to delete parts at all.
 Instead you want to make "large" size a little bit more manageable.
 For that sake, another way to trim video, iPhone camera roll has ,is, by resizing.
 But resizing and compressions are tricky.
 You need to consider video dimension (pixels), aspect ratio and resolution.
 Above all resizing doesn't mean sacrificing quality.
 One best way to do that is to use Desqueeze.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qv4Qm7kpeMs?si=9fv5SOS5a2DvixTK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2: How to resize a video on iPhone